 - 14. Aaron Rush, 25 Silver Trail expressed concern for the safety of the children.
 He inquired if the commercial development close to the subject property is owned by the same developer.
 He indicated that the commercial development is not complete and portions remain unleased.
 He commented that he believes that a price point for the units would be required as part of a business plan to determine if the development is viable. - 15.
 Craig Turner, 34 Batteaux Street expressed concern for the safety of the children crossing the streets if the proposed development is approved.
 He inquired if the 152 parking spaces are designated for the proposed 8-plex buildings.
 Mr. Turner inquired why the developer was not present at the public meeting and commented that he feels it would be beneficial to hear from the developer.
-He indicated that he believes the price point for the proposed development.
+He indicated that he believes the price point for the proposed dwelling is the number one issue concerning the proposed development.
 He expressed concern regarding the development proceeding without the traffic study being finalized.